In 2020, casting a ballot from space may be easier than casting one on Earth

 “To be perfectly honest, outside of presidential years, I don’t always make the effort to vote,” Morgan told The Washington Post.
 “But I wanted to exercise that right from the International Space Station.”

-In 2020, space is once again in play: American Kate Rubins plans to cast her vote from the International Space Station in the upcoming presidential election.
+In 2020, space is once again in play: American Kate Rubins said she plans to cast her vote from the International Space Station in the upcoming presidential election.

 Some 250 miles below, many voters are struggling to do the same.